Oskaloosa Community School District

 Oskaloosa Community School District is a public school district headquartered in Oskaloosa, Iowa.
 The district is completely within Mahasaka County, and serves the city of Oskaloosa and surrounding areas including the towns of Beacon, Keomah Village, and University Park.

-Paula Wright was hired as district superintendent in 2018.
+Mike Fisher was hired as district superintendent in 2022.

 Schools

 The district operate three schools, and an administration building, all in Oskaloosa: